Internaut401/CTF_Competitions_Writeup/README.md

-# CTF_Writeup
+# CTF_Competitions_Writeup

-This is a collection of some CTF writeup challenges solved by me.
+This is a collection of some CTF competitions challenges writeup solved by me.